ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/event-system.md

 1. `'$root'` - *bubbling*
 1. `'$document'` - *bubbling*

-For the example with widget selected:
+And for the example with widget selected:

 ```
 <blockquote>